Box in Boiler Cost

 How Much Does It Cost to Box in a Boiler?

 The cost of boxing in a boiler depends on the type and size of the construction, ease of access to the work area, and where you live in the UK.
-The latter point is relevant since labour prices differ from region to region (more on this later).
+The latter point is relevant since labour prices differ from region to region in the UK (a bit more on this lower down).

 Box in Boiler Prices